ReviewsMotherboardsGIGABYTE X670E AORUS MASTER Motherboard Review

 We have more or less the same interface and layout as we have seen in the past from GIGABYTE.

-The Above 4G Decoding and Re-Size Bar are enabled by default.
-If you want to utilize the GIGABYTE Control Center, then better leave the Gigabyte Utilities Downloader Configuration enabled.
-The PCIe link speeds are on Auto.
-You can set them to the correct generation manually.
-The AMD CPU fTPM is enabled by default.
-This is TPM (Trusted Platform Module) required for Windows 11 compatibility.
+Above 4G Decoding and Re-Size Bar are enabled by default.
+To use the GIGABYTE Control Center, enable the Gigabyte Utilities Downloader Configuration.
+PCIe link speeds are set to Auto but can be manually adjusted to the correct generation.

 GIGABYTE Control Center

 GIGABYTE has followed the industry trend and has now merged all the related utilities under one roof called GCC.
 As soon as the Windows is loaded, you will be presented with an option to download the GCC.
-Please note that it is not yet available on the website so your only chance is to download it when given the option.
+Please note that it is not yet available on the website, so your only chance is to download it when you are given the option.

 When launched, it will present you with the available updates and utilities.
 You can select which ones you need and start downloading them.
 They will be installed automatically.
 The main interface shows the motherboard and presents two options: